Frequently Asked Questions About the NIDDK Central Repositories

 The proprietary period for each study's materials will be mutually agreed upon by the study's Steering Committee and NIDDK.
 For multi-site clinical studies, NIDDK policy (PDF - 28KB) defines this proprietary period in terms of specific study milestones.

-Submitting Samples to the Data Repository
+Submitting Data to the Data Repository

 What data should be sent to the Data Repository?

-In general, the repository should receive all the data being collected by the Data Coordinating Center, provided that the subject has consented to having his/her data included in the repository.
+In general, the repository should receive all of the data being collected by the Data Coordinating Center, provided that the subject has consented to having his/her data included in the repository.
 However, no personal identifiers should be sent to the repository, and data may need to be transformed in some way to ensure that no personal identifiers are reposited.

 When should the linkage file be provided?